Pyotr Sokolov (footballer): Intelligence career

-During World War II, Sokolov served with the in the Finnish Defence Forces in the Winter War and Continuation War.
+During World War II, Sokolov served with the Finnish Defence Forces in the Winter War and Continuation War.
 He held the rank of captain and served in the propaganda department of the General Staff of the Finnish Army under the command of Major Kalle Lehmus, where he processed and read out reports from the front line.
 Until September 1944, he edited Severnoye Slovo, the Russian-language newspaper for the prisoners of war.
 He repeatedly traveled to prisoner-of-war camps in Finland and Karelia, where he called the prisoners to fight against Bolshevism and participated in the selection of personnel to be deployed to the rear of the USSR.
 His pseudonyms were "Kolberg", "Simolin", and "Sokolovsky".

 Sokolov taught various disciplines at intelligence schools.
 Boris Bazhanov met with him in Helsinki and unsuccessfully tried to persuade him to cooperate with the Vlasov movement on the subject of training intelligence personnel.

 With Finland's exit from the war in September 1944, Sokolov secretly left Finland (he was a priority target of SMERSH and the Zhdanov Commission, whom he successfully evaded) and moved through the north to Sweden.
 He changed his name to Peter Sahlin and settled in Enköping, where he worked at a local sports club.
 He married Jutta Salin, a Swede, with whom he had two sons (he had three daughters from his first marriage).
 He died in 1971 from a brain tumor.
 He was buried in the local St. Olof cemetery under the name Paul (Peter) Salin.